meltano/meltano/docs/src/_guide/mappers.md

 ### Can I use mapping features with the BATCH message type?

 No, BATCH message type does not currently support mapping functionality.
+Follow along with [this discussion](https://github.com/meltano/meltano/discussions/6639#discussioncomment-3417860) where we talk about how stream maps could support BATCH messages.

 ### When would I use standalone mapper plugins vs SDK based stream maps?